cavidparker/Convolutional-Neural-Network-CNN-/README.md

 ### MaxPooling 2D:
 - that make out pooling layer, normally we use 2*2 matrix because we don't want to lose any data.
 ### Flatten :
-- convert all the pool feature map into the large feature vector that will be our fully connected layed
+- convert all the pool feature map into the large feature vector that will be our fully connected layed.
 ### Dense :
 - Add the fully connected layers in a classic ANN.....